joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/10/world/europe/pope-francis-hospital.html?searchResultPosition=4

 **Giving Red America a Reason to Love Electric Vehicles**\
-`Giving people an economic stake in green energy may be the nation’s best chance to build a consensus to confront global warming.`\
+`Federal investment that gives people an economic stake in green energy may be the nation’s best chance to build a consensus to confront global warming.`\
 https://nytimes.com/2023/06/10/opinion/federal-investment-green-energy-global-warming.html?searchResultPosition=5

 **Syrian Refugee Charged With Attempted Murder After Stabbing in France**\